ReviversMC/modget-minecraft/README.md

 Currenty, Modget's aim is to implement the following commands:
 ```
 /modget list                 Lists all installed mods recognized by modget
+/modget search <modname>     Searches the repository for the according mod
+/modget install <modname>    Downloads the according mod
+/modget uninstall <modname>  Deletes the according mod
 /modget upgrade              Lists all available mod updates
 /modget upgrade <modname>    Updates the according mod
 /modget upgrade --all        Updates all mods
 ```

 In contrast to the original ModUpdater, Modget doesn't require specific opt-ins.
 It detects mods based on their modid and gets the update files using its manifest repository.